What is OKR?

 Besides Google, other companies use OKR, including Spotify, Twitter, LinkedIn, and Airbnb.

-But OKR is not only for digital companies.
+But the OKR system is not only for digital companies.
 Walmart, Target, The Guardian, Dun and Bradstreet, and ING Bank are also using OKR.

 John Doerr is one of the most successful venture capitalists of all time.
 He started his career at Intel and went on to invest in companies such as Google and Amazon.
 Doerr, who introduced Google to OKR, has a formula for setting goals: